-Every student enrolled at Southeastern must have an Identification Card.
+Purpose: Every student enrolled at Southeastern must have an Identification

+Card.
 ID cards must be carried at all times while on campus.
 A validation fee is assessed each semester for the current ID card.
 The ID card is also used to access the Lion's Lagniappe Account.
 The Lion's Lagniappe Account eliminates the need to carry cash on campus by allowing your student ID to work like a debit card.
 This account is accepted in soft drink and snack vending machines, copiers, microfiche, all campus dining locations, The Document Source, the University Bookstore, Student Activity Center, the Health Center, and on-campus laundry facilities.
 The Lion's Lagniappe account can be established in three ways:

-(1) by going to the Controller's Office;
+1) By going to the controller's office

-- (2) by going to the Lion's Lagniappe Value Terminals located in the Library, the Student Union across from the Document Source and Louisiana Hall; - (3) by selecting the Lion's Lagniappe account during registration Lion's Lagniappe balances roll over to the next semester as long as the student remains enrolled.
+2) By going to a Lion's Lagniappe Value Terminals located in the Library, the Student Union across from the Document Source and Louisiana Hall.

+3) By selecting the Lion's Lagniappe account during registration.

+Lion's Lagniappe balances roll over to the next semester as long as the student remains enrolled.
 Refunds from the Lion's Lagniappe account on balances of \$25 or more may be requested at the end of each semester.
 A processing fee of \$10 will be assessed for refunds.

-Lost or stolen ID cards must be reported immediately to Campus Card Operations or to University Police at (985) 549-2222.
+Lost or stolen ID cards must be reported immediately to Campus Card Operations or to University Police at 985-549-2222.
 When the ID card is reported lost or stolen, it is immediately invalid.
-If a lost, stolen, or abused card must be replaced, there will be a \$15.00 replacement fee assessed.
-The cardholder assumes full responsibility for the safekeeping of the ID card.
-Southeastern Louisiana University is not responsible for charges incurred on unreported ID cards.
+If a lost, stolen, or abused card must be replaced, there will be a \$15 replacement fee assessed.
+The cardholder assumes full responsibility for safekeeping of the ID card.
+Southeastern Louisiana University is not responsible for the charges incurred on unreported ID cards.